quicwg/base-drafts/draft-ietf-quic-recovery.md

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
-If no data can be sent, then the PTO alarm MUST NOT be armed for the corresponding packet number space until data has been received from the client.
+If no data can be sent, then the PTO alarm MUST NOT be armed until datagrams have been received from the client.

 Since the server could be blocked until more packets are received from the client, it is the client's responsibility to send packets to unblock the server